wilsonz8427/apcsa-freedom-project/entries/entry01.md

 <br>
 ##### Introduction
+Hello, my name is Wilson Zhang.
+I am a student
 Freedom Project is a project where we apply the content that we are learning by ourself to our own creation.
 Then we are to reflect upon our learning in a blog.
 Lastly, we present our product and processes to create the project.

 <br>